 - 2. Do one of the following: - From the Colour menu, select Palettes > Duplicate. - Right-click on the selected palette and select Duplicate.

 The Palette Browser: Duplicate Palette window opens.

-3. If you are in Advanced Palette List mode, select the palette storage level-see Palette File Storage on page 211.
+3. If you are in Advanced Palette List mode, select the palette storage level-see Palette File Storage.